Capability-Wise/Capability-Wise.github.io/pages/FST-NZ-2018.md

 All you have to do is provide us with you registration details.  <br><br>

-###Want a better deal?
+### Want an even better deal?
 Then take a selfie in front of our booth, post it on LinkedIn and tag "@Capability Wise Pty Ltd" and we will give you 10% of your next engagement.

 <a href="mailto:admin@capabilitywise.com.au">Contact us today to discuss how we can help you achieve your technology objectives.</a>
 <br/><br/>